This is how UK media covers Britain’s Covid-19 response & that is how it covers Russia’s (is this FAIR journalism?)

 Late last month, Russian President Vladimir Putin ordered his country’s 147 million citizens to “stay at home and not travel.”
 Putin’s directive fell short of a full lockdown, however, and stricter orders have since been applied on a regional basis, with Moscow’s among the harshest.

-Not in Britain!
+Not in Britain.
 When Prime Minister Boris Johnson imposed a legally binding lockdown in late March, the only criticism leveled at the PM was that the draconian measures may have come too late.
-‘Please tread on us!’ the press demanded.
 Though emergency legislation passed since then grants healthcare workers the power to detain “potentially infectious persons” for as long as they see fit, and though police officers across the country have eagerly played the petty tyrant, the British people are quite happy with the ‘new normal’, or so the story goes.

 Enforcement: Russians get ‘cybergulag’, Brits get smart monitoring